 Level 10

-At Level 10, your Barbarian will unlock the Intimidating Presence ability.
+At Level 10, your Berserker will unlock the Intimidating Presence ability.

-It can sometimes be a bit tricky to get effects like this to land reliably on strong enemies as they tend to have high stats and therefore quite good at Saving Throws.
+It can sometimes be a bit tricky to get effects like this to land reliably on strong enemies, as they tend to have high stats and therefore are quite good at Saving Throws.
 But keep an eye out for good opportunities to use this anyway.

 Level 11